Social Media Guide

-This social media style guide will help create a more unified online presence for BYU-Idaho.
-It provides general guidelines for using social media and how to properly represent your department or program as affiliated with the university.
+This social media guide will help create a more unified online presence for BYU-Idaho.
+It provides general guidelines for using social media and how to properly represent your department or program as affiliated with the University.

 - Be Authentic and Consistent

 - Be Wise and Vigilant

 Information posted online should be as accurate, clear, and concise as possible.
 We want others to understand who we are and what we represent.
 Information should be factual, and reflect the views of the University as a whole.

 Approved visual elements help users recognize BYU-Idaho's official web pages.
 Visual branding elements should come from University Relations or be approved by University Relations.